acathers/acathers.github.io/projects/RainbowClubs.md

 <h1>First project with webdev</h1>
 This was my first project I ever accompolished collaboritively and in the realm of web development.
 There were a lot of learning pains going through it.
 At first everything seemed like a massive feat then as I learned the tech stack a little better (Meteor and Semantic UI) everything seemed to go rather smoothly.

 <h1>Working with a team</h1>
+This was my far the biggest hurdle in this project.
+All projects up until this point in my life I have been able to accomplish solo.
+This one was another beast all together.
+It required communication and relying on other teammates to do their parts so that I could finish mine.

 Source: <a href="https://github.com/acathers/ReportGenerator"><i class="large github icon"></i>ReportGenerator</a>